exaFLOPsDenny/ESM3081/my_note/lec_11.md

 #### Wrapper Methods
 > Select subset of features that will best fit its learning algorithm

-- Series of modeels are buiilt with varying numbers of models
+- Series of models are built with varying numbers of models
 - Allow correlation between features, higher accuaracy than filter method
 - Computationally expensive